waltercostamb/waltercostamb.github.io/README.md

 ## Summary

 I am a Bioinformatician, who focuses on data analysis and algorithms.
-My interest is in extracting valuable information from biological data.
+My focus is at extracting valuable information from biological data.
+Some of my interests are: developing scripts for specific tasks, organizing results, writing high quality reports in LaTex and optimizing work tasks.
 <br>
 ## Education